JeremyFongSP/MECH-415-Project/README.md

 # MECH-415-Project
-Project for MECH 415: 3-DOF Robot
+Project for MECH 415: 3-DOF Robot\n

 This project is required to use Microsoft Visual Studio 2013.